wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Python-Custom-Trainer-Plugin.md

 ```

 ## Tutorial
-Here’s a step-by-step [tutorial](Tutorial-Custom-Trainer-Plugin.md) on how to write a setup file and extend ml-agents trainers, optimizers, and hyperparameter settings.To extend ML-agents classes see references on [trainers](Python-On-Off-Policy-Trainer-Documentation.md) and [Optimizer](Python-Optimizer-Documentation.md).
+Here’s a step-by-step [tutorial](Tutorial-Custom-Trainer-Plugin.md) on how to write a setup file and extend ml-agents trainers, optimizers, and hyperparameter settings.
+To extend ML-agents classes, see references on [trainers](Python-On-Off-Policy-Trainer-Documentation.md) and [Optimizer](Python-Optimizer-Documentation.md).